scobrown/config-in-code/README.md

 Enter Config In Code.

-Config In Code provides a convention based loading of IronRuby implimentations of .NET interfaces.
+Config In Code provides a convention based loading of IronRuby and/or IronPython implimentations of .NET interfaces.
 So...

 What does it look like
 ======================